uayturk/flightAirServiceApi/README.md

 ***What You'll See In My Project***

 <br/>App is using datas from https://developer.flightstats.com/api-docs/flightstatus/v2 .
 This api returns pure airports/airlines informations.
-What you can do with this api:
+What you can do with my FlightAirServiceApi:

 * Get active/inactive airports/airlines.